GRC-SummerSchool/learn-python/Day2/Lists.md

 ## Access List Elements

-Lists are indexed by numerical position, starting from **0**, and going to **"number of elements - 1"**.
-To access the first element in the list
+Lists are indexed by numerical position, starting from **0**, and going to **number of elements - 1**.
+To access the first element in the list:

 ```python
 numbers = [1, 20, 3, 40, 5, 60, 7, 80, 9]
 print(numbers[0])  # prints out just the first element
 ```